martinberger-ch/oci-monitoring/README.md

 ### Network Security

-The Ansible playbooks open additionally these ports in the VM for (troubleshooting) access:
+The Ansible playbooks opens additionally these ports in the VM for (troubleshooting) access:

 - 3000 - Grafana
 - 9090 - Prometheus